-- Sustainalytics for ESG risk scores, controversies, product involvement as well as alignment with global standards (e.g. OECD Guidelines for Multinational Enterprises) and some Principal Adverse Impact indicators. - ISS to measure the carbon-related indicators, to retrieve data on some Principal Adverse impacts indicators and as a proxy voting solution.
+- Sustainalytics for ESG risk scores, controversies, product involvement as well as alignment with global standards (e.g., OECD Guidelines for Multinational Enterprises). - ISS for climate-related indicators.
+The Management Company also uses ISS as a proxy voting solution.

-Once collected from these sources, the data is integrated and stored in the internal front-to-back tool and/or available in the Management Company's dedicated data management system (which directly and continuously obtains data from the providers)
+Once collected from these sources, the data is integrated and stored in the internal front-to-back tool and/or available in the Management Company's dedicated data management system (which directly and continuously obtains data from the providers).